 - 1/4 cup chopped fresh chives

-- 3 slices of bacon, cooked until crispy, or 2-3 TBSP veggie bacon bits
+- 3 slices bacon cooked until crispy, or 2-3 TBSP veggie bacon bits

 - extra cheddar cheese